alexplainlater/DigitalBookcase/README.md

 - Ability to rate the book
 - Ability to remove books from the bookshelf

-Here is a demo of what I've produced:
+Here is a demo of the app in phase 1:

 ![Digital Bookcase App Demo](demo/DigitalBookcase_Phase_1_Demo.gif)

 ## Phase 2